Four Things You Should Know Before Jumping on the Ozempic Bandwagon

 Do I Need to Quit X to Stay in Recovery?

-By Carolyn Hersh, LCSW, CEDS-S Clinical Supervisor A difficult concept in recovery is knowing when to let go of an activity or even a job that could potentially re-ignite the eating disorder.
-As a therapist I find myself guiding my clients toward the realization that the sport or career path they had loved so much …
+By Carolyn Hersh, LCSW, CEDS-S Clinical Supervisor A difficult decision in recovery is knowing when to let go of an activity–or even a job–that could potentially re-ignite the eating disorder.
+As a therapist I find myself guiding my clients through exploration of their values.
+Some come to realize that the sport or career path they …

 Read more